 The EMS empty suit confuses looking professional with being a professional.
 They focus their energy more on fine turning appearances more than things like our medicine, empathy, and compassion, making sure everyone is dressed according to the guidelines is more important than assuring we are aligned with goals.

 Empty suits love to thank you for all that you do.
 Of course, they have no idea what it is that you do.

-The empty suit loves to lecture on leadership, oblivious to the fact that no one would willingly choose to work twelve hours with them on a shift.
-They take classes on leadership and go to retreats oblivious to the fact that they are simply insufferable.
+The empty suit loves to lecture on leadership, oblivious to the fact that no one would choose to work twelve hours with them on a shift.
+They take classes on leadership and go to retreats oblivious to the fact that they are insufferable.

 Rolf Dobelli hits it out of the park in “The Art of Thinking Clearly,” summing up the easiest way of identifying you are in the presence of an empty suit: True experts recognize the limits of what they know and what they do not know.
 If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 This they utter unapologetically, even with a certain pride.
 From chauffeurs, we hear every line except this.

 1. Yes, I think a college degree is a good idea for EMS, I am just not certain that it is slam-dunk to higher wages and happier, more productive employees.